mhold3n/Larrak/docs/hsl_solver_guide.md

 - Large problems on multi-core systems
 - When you have multiple CPU cores available
 - Problems that benefit from parallel processing
-- When MA57 is too slow but MA77 is overkill
+- When additional solvers are unavailable, continue with MA27 and focus on scaling or problem tuning.

 **Example usage:**
 ```python